Camaltra/holberton-system_engineering-devops/README.md

 ## 0x03-shell_variables_expensions

-Some exemple to use variables, see how to create local or global variable.
+Some exemples that show how to use variables, see how to create local or global variable.
 Discovers all env variables.
 Creating more scripts